Fundamentos de la jardinería

 Work With the Weather

-Wait until the chance for frost has passed before planting anything outdoors.
+If you live in a cool-weather locale, wait until the chance for frost has passed before planting anything outdoors.
 Keep an eye out for a stint of sunny days or at least an extended forecast free of extreme weather patterns (spring can be so unpredictable!).
 Once the conditions are nice and steady, set aside time to plant in the early morning or late afternoon.
 You and your flora will both be happier when the sun’s not directly overhead, even on a mild day.

 It’s also best to avoid planting in drought conditions.
 If that’s not an option, make sure you can keep a close eye on your garden and water frequently—but responsibly—until your seeds are sprouting or your plants are well-established.